DEFRA/sroc-charging-module-api-tests/README.md

 You'll also need [Chrome](https://www.google.com/intl/en_uk/chrome/).
 It's what we use when working on the tests, and is one of 2 browsers available to our users.

+The tests can be run using Docker; for this, you will first need to [install Docker](https://docs.docker.com/get-docker/).
+Chrome should not be needed in this case.

 ## Installation

 First clone the repository and then drop into your new local repo